Top videos

 The Renaissance

-This is the FE of our video examining the forbidden fruit of knowledge contained in the slave masters’ story of Adam and Eve.
+This is the FE of our second iteration of the video series examining the forbidden fruit of knowledge contained in the slave masters’ story of Adam and Eve.
 The video showed that the painful childbirth did not apply to Negro women until the slave master brought it with Christianity.

 We also issued an apology on the case of Simon Ekpaas an agent of the Slave master and working to do to IPOB what the slave master did to the Universal Negro Improvement Association of Marcus Garvey through W.E.B Du Bois.